10 Beautiful Mountains In Japan (with Hiking Information)

 Nearest Town to Mount Shirouma

-The village of Hakuba in the Kitaazumi district is the nearest place to observe in awe the scenic alpine views of Mount Shirouma.
+The village of Hakuba in the Kitaazumi district is the nearest place to observe the scenic alpine views of Mount Shirouma in awe.
 It is also the place where we can ski and start hiking the mountain.

 How hard is it to hike Mount Shirouma?

 However, some websites say the trail to Mount Shirouma starts in Surakawaso or Hakubajiri.
-If we’re going to compute, it’s an additional 4 (approximate) kilometers or 2.49 miles to be added to the 6.8 kilometers stated on alltrails.com.
+If we compute, it’s an additional 4 (approximate) kilometers or 2.49 miles to be added to the 6.8 kilometers stated on alltrails.com.

 7. Mount Yake

-Mount Yake might not be as majestic as the other mountains in the Northern Japan Alps.
-But it had volcanic power that gave itself a stunning sight that now attracts thousands of tourists yearly.
+Mount Yake might not be as majestic as the other mountains in the Northern Japan Alps, but it has volcanic power that gives it a stunning sight that now attracts thousands of tourists yearly.

 In 1915, Mount Yake erupted, unleashing a massive amount of lava into the Asuza River.
-It dammed the river creating Lake Taisho.
-Now lake Tashio reflects the image of its creator, giving wonder to anyone who comes to see it.
+It dammed the river, creating Lake Taisho.
+Now Lake Taisho reflects the image of its creator, giving wonder to anyone who comes to see it.

-Another reason why Mount Yake is beautiful is because of the three-color of nature we can see on the mountain, especially during the autumn season.
-The foot of the mountains is green, turning yellow and red as we climb further.
+Another reason why Mount Yake is beautiful is because of the three colors of nature we can see on the mountain, especially during the autumn season.
+The foot of the mountain is green, turning yellow and red as we climb higher.

 Mount Yake Interesting Facts

 At the summit of Mount Yake, we can find an opening of the planet’s crust, also called a fumarole.
-It is a wonder to behold, yet we must be cautious as it blows volcanic gasses dangerous to our health.
+It is a wonder to behold, but we must be cautious as it blows volcanic gases that are dangerous to our health.
 Mount Yake is the last active volcano in the Northern Japan Alps.

 Nearest Town to Mount Yake

 Matsumoto in Nagano Prefecture is the nearest town to Mount Yake.
 It is where we can sightsee the mountain or start climbing it.
-The best viewing spot, however, is in the Taisho pond.
+The best viewing spot, however, is at the Taisho Pond.
 We can reach the pond just before Kamikochi if we are from the town of Matsumoto.

 How hard is it to hike Mount Yake?

-The hiking trail going up the summit of Mount Yake is called Shin Nakanoyu Route, and it starts in Nakanoyu, near Matsumoto town in Nagano prefecture.
-It is a suitable trail for new climbers, yet it is recommended to plan and prepare accordingly.
+The hiking trail going up to the summit of Mount Yake is called the Shin Nakanoyu Route, and it starts in Nakanoyu, near the town of Matsumoto in Nagano prefecture.
+It is a suitable trail for new climbers, but it is recommended to plan and prepare accordingly.

 Source: alltrails.com